dcorre/gmadet/docs/machine_learning.rst

 .. code-block:: console

-    gmadet-checksim gmadet_sim_results/*  --radius 2
+    gmadet-checksim gmadet_sim_results

 It will create a folder ``CheckSim/`` with some plots.
-It will also create a file ``crossmatch.dat`` containing the crossmatch of the sources detected by gmadet and the positions of the simulated sources.
+It will also create a file ``crossmatch.dat``, if not already created by ``gmadet-cutouts``, containing the crossmatch of the sources detected by gmadet and the positions of the simulated sources.
 This is useful to make some tests of how the code behaves with known simulated transients.

 Classify true and false candidates